gkiar/gkiar.github.io/bio/index.md

 ---
 layout: default
 title: Bio Sketch
-description: Biography about Greg Kiar on the website gkiar.github.io, the personal website for Greg Kiar, a Canadian Neurocartographer, Biomedical Engineer, and Data Visualization enthusiast working and living in Baltimore.
+description: Biography about Greg Kiar on the website gkiar.github.io, the personal website for Greg Kiar, a Neurocartographer, Biomedical Engineer, and Data Visualization enthusiast working and living in Montreal.
 ---

 ## Bio Sketch